nerc-esces/python-advanced-esces/_episodes/03-dataset-parallelism.md

 > make your images into a video.
 Create the video, download it to your computer (you can't play it in Jupyter Lab) and play it.
 >
 >> ## Solution
+>> FFmpeg has a choice of a few different codecs (compression algoithms), a sensible choice for a modern video player is x264.
+>> You can get a list of these by running `ffmpeg -encoders`, anything starting with "V" is a video codec.
+Windows Media Player
+>> has problems with the default output from FFmpeg using the libx264 option, but adding the argument `-pix_fmt yuv420p` seems to fix this.
+>> Other media players such as [VLC](https://videolan.org) should have no problem playing video made without this.
 >> ~~~
->> ffmpeg -framerate 25 -pattern_type glob -i "*.png" -c:v libx264 output.mp4
+>> ffmpeg -framerate 25 -pattern_type glob -i "*.png" -vcodec libx264 -pix_fmt yuv420p output.mp4
 >> ~~~
 >> {: .language-bash}
 > {: .solution}